 - Budget, fundraising, and growth

 - Records retention

 - Promotion of school safety

 - Reporting of suspected abuse or neglect

 - Sexual harassment

 - Pupil safety and violence prevention

-- Limiting the use of child restraint practices

-- Developmentally appropriate daily physical activity

-- Grievance and complaints process
+- Limiting the use of child restraint practices - Developmentally appropriate daily physical activity - Grievance and complaints process

 These policies will be compiled in a binder and included in the Parent-Student and Faculty-Staff Handbooks.
-See Exhibit 2 - Benjamin Franklin Academy Policies - Draft.
-These policies will be reviewed, amended, and adopted following the formal appointment of BFA's Board of Trustees.
+See Exhibit 2 - Benjamin Franklin Academy Policies - draft to be completed by Fall 2022, then reviewed, amended, and adopted following the formal appointment of BFA's Board of Trustees.

-Benjamin Franklin Academy Board of Trustees Committees (proposed)

-Executive Committee / Governance

-- Strategic planning - Oversee operations, programming and services with Administration

-Finance and Operations / Budget

-- Oversee financial interests and operations of school - Provide transparency and accountability regarding financial matters of school - Review annual budget submissions by Dean of School - Provide counsel and submit recommended budget to Board with Dean of School

-Human Resources

-• The Board will have HR responsibilities in the following areas: staff-related policies, Dean of School evaluation, grievances

-- Recruit and orient new board members, ensure committees are working effectively, maintain climate to promote effective work and morale amongst the Board - Maintain and coordinate Board Student Representative program with Dean of School

-Curriculum and Evaluation (Led by Administration)

-- Set timeline for review of courses and testing protocols ensuring compliance with state guidelines - Set course review goals and schedules - Review and/or recommend policies to the Policy Committee - Work with administration and establish school academic calendar

-Policy

-- Conduct ongoing review of policies adopted by Board of Trustees - Ensure all adopted policies are and remain in compliance with state/federal requirements - Evaluate suggestions for Board policy and recommend development of policies for adoption

-Development and Outreach

-- Create fundraising plan, facilitate fundraising events with assistance of Dean of School and Development and Outreach Coordinator (Year 3 anticipated position) - Plan and facilitate outreach events with of Dean of School and Development and Outreach Coordinator (Year 3 anticipated position)
+Benjamin Franklin Academy Chartered Public School Board of Trustees Committees Executive C ommittee/Governance 0 Strategic Planning 0 Oversee operations, programming, and services with Administration. perations/Budget 0 Oversee financial interests and operations of school.
+0 Provide transparency and accountability regarding financial matters of school.
+0 Review annual budget submissions by Dean of School.
+0 Provide counsel and submits recommended Budget to Board with Dean of School. luman Rese 0 The Board has HR responsibilities in the following areas: staff-related policies, Dean of School evaluation, grievances. ٥ Recruit and orients new Board members, ensure committees are working effectively, maintain climate to promote effective work and morale within the Board.
+0 Maintain and coordinate Board Student Representative Program with Dean of School. & Evaluation (Led by Administration) 0 Set timeline for review of courses and testing protocols ensuring compliance with state guidelines. ٥ Set course review goals and schedules.
+0 Review and/or recommends policies to the Policy Committee.
+0 Work with Administration and establish school academic calendar.
+Policy Conduct ongoing review of policies adopted by the Board of Trustees. ٥ Ensure all adopted policies are and remain in compliance with state/federal requirements.
+0 Evaluate suggestions for Board policy and recommend development of policies for adoption. nt and Fundraising/ Enrollment and Outreach 0 Create fundraising plan; facilitate delivery of fundraising events with assistance of Dean of 224 School and Enrollment & Development Coordinator.
+0 Plan and facilitate outreach events with Dean and Enrollment & Development Coordinator.

 B. The method by which trustees and their terms are determined.
-RSA 194-B:3, II(c)

-The Founders of Benjamin Franklin Academy - consisting of community members, parents, educators, and other professionals - in partnership with the NH Charter School Foundation (sponsoring organization of the school) will select and appoint the Board of Trustees.
-An outreach plan was developed to identify and recruit a formal Board of Trustees through targeted outreach efforts beginning in 2022.
-A formal transition and induction are projected to occur in Winter 2022-2023 (following charter approval).
+RSA 194-B:3, II(c) The Founders of Benjamin Franklin Academy - consisting of community members, parents, educators, and other professionals - in partnership with the NH Charter School Foundation (sponsoring organization of the school) will select and appoint the Board of Trustees.
+A comprehensive Business and Community Outreach Plan has been developed to identify, empower, and establish a formal Board of Trustees through targeted outreach efforts beginning in 2022.
+A formal transition and induction are projected to occur in Fall 2022 (following charter approval) - well before the school begins to operate.
 Prospective Board members will participate in general governance and financial management training, as advised by the New Hampshire Center for Nonprofits, the Local Government Center, and the New Hampshire School Boards Association.
 Terms of Trustees are staggered, up to three-year terms.
 Approximately half of the initial Trustees will be appointed for two or three years to initiate staggered terms to ensure governance stability.
 Terms can be renewed by nomination and a majority vote of the Board.
 The Board may appoint a Trustee to fill a vacancy to complete a term according to established term timelines.
 The Board, once operating, will select and appoint future Trustees and establish policies for Board governance and filling vacancies.